yisraelU/smithy4s-zio/docs/index.md

 ## Smithy4s-ZIO

 - A few small libs based off the great [Smithy4s](https://disneystreaming.github.io/smithy4s/) to enable integration with ZIO ecosystem.
+#### Keep in mind this is WIP

+## notes
+- This doc assumes understanding of Smithy and Smithy4s.
+For all questions related to Smithy4s and the core concepts please see the Smithy4s documentation [here](https://disneystreaming.github.io/smithy4s/) and the [Smithy](https://awslabs.github.io/smithy/) documentation.

 ### Usage